Gabrielle Bompard: Early life

 Bompard was born in 1868, the fourth child to a merchant and sickly mother.
 Her father was from Lille and considered a strong, hardworking, respectable man.
 Her mother died of lung disease when Bompard was 13.

 As a child and adolescent, Bompard was reportedly cruel and deceitful, caring only about men and clothing.
 She was kicked out of four schools for bad behavior, but eventually remained in a fifth for three years.
 She had a poor reputation as a lewd, morally corrupt, lying girl with dirty language and bad habits.
 Upon turning 18, she returned to her father's house briefly before leaving with a man who she after claimed had hypnotized and seduced her.

 Throughout her early life, Bompard appeared to be hypnotized very easily, a trait that came in significance during the Gouffé Case.
 Her father hired a doctor to fix her bad behavior by appealing to her in a hypnotic state but this was unsuccessful.
 The doctor called her a neuropath and claimed her poor conduct and unprincipled manner was the result of her upbringing lacking certain features.
-A later mental and physical examination by a different doctor found that she was extremely immoral, self-obsessed, narcissistic, lewd, sinister, unserious, could not distinguish good and bad values, and although clever, never used it to improve her conduct.
+A later mental and physical examination by a different doctor found that she was extremely immoral, self-obsessed, narcissistic, lewd, sinister, unserious, could not distinguish good and bad values, and although clever, never used her cleverness to improve her conduct.